CodeForOwn/WealthManagement/README.md

 > my-investment.json is added to .getignore, so that your data is commited.

-# And Enjoy Create Wealth for yourself and others.
+# And Enjoy Creating Wealth for yourself and others.